Knowing 100% is better.

 What are the advantages of colonoscopies?

-Colonoscopies are the only kind of test that examines the entire colon and the only test that can actually remove the polyps.
+Colonoscopies are the only kind of test that examines the entire colon and the only test that can remove the polyps.
 Any polyps found during your colonoscopy will be immediately removed and sent to the lab for biopsy.

 What are the disadvantages of colonoscopies?